Collaborative and Restorative Response in San Rafael, CA

 Prior to July 2014: The Youth Pilot Project was a State Program in which funds that are set aside to place children/youth in group and foster care homes were used to serve qualifying minors and their families to keep children/youth in their own home.
 The idea was to keep these minors safely in the home when possible by using the Youth Pilot Project funds to pay for services when the services needed could not be obtained for 1.
 Free, 2.
 The cost of the service exceeded the family’s ability to pay, or 3.
 When a specialized service was needed.
 Marin County’s Health and Human Services contracted with CFRP to facilitate team meetings by using our Family Network Model.

 With changes to some of Marin County’s services, e.g., Community Mental Health, now called Behavioral Health and Recovery, in 2012, CFRP began working with the Tamalpais Union High School District in providing services to students with Individualized Educational Plans (IEPs) where students and families need support to help ensure that the student can remain in the least restrictive educational setting if possible.
 Many of the students are dealing with anxiety, depression and other mental health issues that are interfering with their ability to fully access their education.
 For some families, we provide the same type of meeting structure that we provided to Children and Family Services.
-Much of the work involves Behavioral planning and interventions to support families in helping students get to school as well as providing coordination and consultation to the school, parents and other providers.
+As stated above, our current focus is providing Behavioral Intervention, Planning and Consultation to support families in helping students get to school as well as providing coordination and consultation to the school, parents and other providers.